aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/6-lazy-load/README.md

 ```

 - Did the file system return the same results that fast?
 - If you guessed **no** you are **right**.
 The data was cached on the EC2 instance.
-Lets drop the cache of the instanceand run the command again, this time getting the data from the FSx for Lustre file system.
+Lets drop the cache of the instance and run the command again, this time getting the data from the FSx for Lustre file system.
 - Run this command to flush cache

 ```sh